gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/ProcessingHowTo.md

 We do this by selecting the `Structure` hyper-link of the **BlueCoat-Proxy-V1.0-EVENTS* `Pipeline` tab.

-At this we see the `Pipeline Structure` configuration tab
+At this point, we see the `Pipeline Structure` configuration tab

 {{< screenshot "HOWTOs/UI-FeedProcessing-07.png" >}}Stroom UI Create Feed - Pipeline Structure tab{{< /screenshot >}}